corydonbaylor/quickstart-drafts/Louvain Community Detection.md

-# **Neo4j Graph Analytics on Snowflake: Quick Start Guide**
+# **Community Detection in Neo4j Graph Analytics on Snowflake**

 ## **Overview**
-This guide provides a step-by-step approach to running **Louvain Community detection graph algorithm** using **Neo4j Graph Analytics on Snowflake**.
-You will learn how to set up Neo4j Graph Analytics, construct graphs and store results in Snowflake.
+This guide provides a step-by-step approach to running **community detection graph algorithms** using **Neo4j Graph Analytics for Snowflake**.
+In this quickstart, you will learn how to set up Neo4j Graph Analytics, construct graphs, run community detection algorithms like Louvain, and store results in Snowflake.
-### **What is Neo4j?**
+### **What is Neo4j Graph Analytics for Snowflake?**

- Neo4j, the Graph Database & Analytics leader, helps organizations find hidden relationships and patterns across billions of data connections deeply, easily, and quickly.
-Customers leverage the structure of their connected data to reveal new ways of solving their most pressing business problems, with Neo4j’s full graph stack and a vibrant community of developers, data scientists, and architects across hundreds of Fortune 500 companies.
-Visit neo4j.com.
+Neo4j, the Graph Database & Analytics leader, helps organizations find hidden relationships and patterns across billions of data connections deeply, easily, and quickly. **Neo4j Graph Analytics for Snowflake** brings to the power of graph directly to Snowflake, allowing users to run 65+ ready-to-use algorithms on their snowflake data, all without leaving Snowflake!

-### **What is Neo4j Graph Analytics?**

 ### **Dataset Overview**
 The dataset used in this guide represents peer-to-peer (P2P) financial transactions where users transfer money between each other.
 Users may have multiple identifiers, including credit cards, devices, and IP addresses, enhancing the complexity and richness of the data.
 This structure makes it ideal for identifying clusters, influencers, and fraudulent behaviors.
 ![alt text](image.png)

-### **What is the Louvain Community Detection Algorithm?**
-The Louvain algorithm is a popular method for detecting communities in large networks by optimizing modularity.
-Modularity measures the density of links inside communities compared to links between communities.
-The algorithm iteratively assigns nodes into communities to maximize modularity, effectively identifying clusters of users that frequently interact with each other.
-This makes Louvain particularly useful for applications such as customer segmentation, fraud detection, and social network analysis.
+### What you will learn

+- How to prepare and project your data for graph analytics
+- How to use community detection to identify fraud
+- How to read and write directly from and to your snowflake tables

 ### **Prerequisites**
 **Snowflake Account & Access**